It has been nearly one year since music venues closed due to COVID-19. Amongst the first to close, music venues will be the last to fully reopen.

 - A survey of 51 King County music venues revealed that in the first few months of closure 2,100 events were canceled, 650 staff were laid off, and 17,000 musicians’ paid gigs were canceled.

-YOUR INVESTMENT WILL CHAMPION THE SURVIVAL OF INDEPENDENT VENUES.
+YOUR INVESTMENTS WILL CHAMPION THE SURVIVAL OF INDEPENDENT VENUES.

 Keep Music Live is a fundraising campaign created by a community of live music lovers in the Northwest.
 The Whatcom Community Foundation is the 501c3 fiscal sponsor for Keep Music Live.
 Your donation is tax deductible and may be eligible for corporate matching funds.